mahek0204/ERP_APP/README.md

 - Team Management
 - Assign Team Leader and Members
 - CRUD for Users and Teams
-- Responsive UI with modals and AJAX interactions
+- Responsive UI with modals

-## 🧑‍💻 Roles Overview

-- **Admin**: Full access, can manage users, roles, and teams.
-- **Team Leader**: Assigned to a team, can manage team members and view reports.
-- **Team Member**: Can view assigned tasks and update progress.

 ## 📂 Folder Structure Highlights